 PNWHS was formed in the mid 1960s by two Woodland Park Zoo zookeepers for education, conservation, rescue and outreach concerning all “herps”:reptiles, amphibians and chelonians.

 Our membership body range(s) of experience varies from : the curious to novice, veterinarians, hobbyists, professionals, and educators.
 PNWHS is open to anyone, reptile owner or not.
 Dedicated to the education of it’s members and the public on the conservation, ecology, captive care, and breeding of reptiles and amphibians.

 Wholly believing early education to be the best avenue in developing tolerance, appreciation, and honest understanding in what long term care of these animals truly entails.

 This was what PNWHS was founded on: educating the public first and foremost.

-Together with our membership, PNWHS hosts a variety of events during the year, provides educational outreaches, and provides an informative monthly meeting often with a guest speaker addressing issues and concerns relevant to today’s reptile owner.
-PNWHS is also a dedicated reptile rescue and adoption group with a tremendous success rate for recuperating sick animals and finding great homes for them.
-We also partner with other groups in the are to aid in animal rescue including, King County Animal Rescue, Seattle Animal Control, Seattle Turtle and Tortoise Club, and many other small rescue groups.
+PNWHS hosts a variety of events during the year, provides educational outreaches, and hosts an informative monthly meeting often with a guest speaker addressing issues and concerns relevant to today’s reptile owner.
+We’ve partnered in education with, but not limited to, King County Animal Rescue, Seattle Animal Control, WASART, PAWS Wildlife Center, and Cougar Mountain Zoo.